saidshl/ResultFlow/source/ResultFlow.FluentValidation/README.md

 ## 🔗 Integration with ASP.NET Core

-When combined with `Shl.ResultFlow.AspNetCore`, validation errors automatically map to HTTP 422 responses:
+When combined with `ResultFlow.AspNetCore`, validation errors automatically map to HTTP 422 responses:

 ```csharp
 [HttpPost]